 Everything You Need to Know Before Going to Magnolia Market

-When it comes to loving antiques and anything rustic, my husband and I are diehard.
+When it comes to loving antiques and anything rustic, I am a diehard.
 It’s only natural that when we visited Texas, we would make a pilgrimage to the heart of Texas, Waco, and to Magnolia Market.

 Firstly, try to make time for at least one day there.
 Secondly, if you can manage for more time, you’ll have the chance to see more of Waco too.